 As of March 2018, the UNT System’s primary graphic identity is represented by one horizontal and one vertical Wordmark.
 Below is the UNT System’s primary approved Wordmark.
 This horizontal Wordmark is the UNT System’s primary mark and should be used whenever possible in printed and electronic communications pieces:

-When using a UNT System wordmark for black and white, printed documents, the primary wordmark should appear in black and white with no gray scale:
+When using a UNT System Wordmark for black and white printed documents, the primary Wordmark should appear in black and white with no gray scale:

-CLICK HERE to download the vertical marks
+CLICK HERE to download the marks

 Basic wordmark use requirements are: